-Before you get started with filling out the important details, make sure to list them out.
+Before you get started with filling out the important details, make sure to list them.
 Then, you can go ahead to categorize them.
 Don’t be rigid about the categories you are filling.
 Instead, you should be open-minded and prepared to make as many alterations as possible.
-Some sections may even be deemed unnecessary depending on how much time has elapsed.
+Some sections may even be deemed unnecessary depending on the time elapsed.
 For instance, if you have graduated for more than 5 years, adding a section on college activities may feel unnecessary.

 These are some of the essential information to add to your CV to display your ability to handle research work:

 The first step to learning how to put research on the resume is to include information about your research mentor.
 Adding your mentor to your resume tells your prospective employer that you’ve spent some time learning the ropes on how to research properly.
 Not only does this tell them that you’ve worked directly with a senior member of your faculty, but it also says exactly who it is.

 Don’t be surprised to find that someone may be familiar with your mentor’s work.
 Now, that’s the type of advantage you’d want to have when seeking employment.